The Success of Our Concurrent Enrollment Instructors is Important to Us

-An annual stipend for the high school teacher and university department liaison will be provided.
-The honorarium is meant to cover the additional duties added on by instructors, such as handling registration questions, maintaining class and grade rosters, scheduling coordinator visits, and fulfilling requests by academic departments.
-For Boise School District, West Ada School District, and Nampa Christian High School, the stipend goes toward classroom support and professional development opportunities, paid through the school or district.
-All other school districts allow the stipend to be paid directly to the CE instructor.
+An annual stipend for the high school teacher and University department liaison will be provided.
+The honorarium is meant to cover the additional duties added onto the instructors overall workload, such as handling registration questions, maintaining class and grade rosters, scheduling Concurrent Enrollment staff visits, and fulfilling requests by academic departments.
+For the Boise School District, West Ada School District, Cole Valley Christian High School and Nampa Christian High School, the stipend goes toward classroom support and professional development opportunities, paid through the school or district.
+All other school districts allow the stipend to be paid directly to the Concurrent Enrollment instructor.

 Annual Concurrent Enrollment Instructor Training